KevCaz/KevCaz.github.io/content/about.md

 I'm **Kevin Cazelles** and for over six years now, I have been tackling research challenges in various areas of ecology.
-I have mainly been focusing on theory in macro-ecology and network ecology (see my [PhD dissertation](/docs/thesekc.pdf)) but I have also been working on various topics such as epidemics, forest dynamics, homogenization of fish communities, analysis of media coverage, meta-ecosystems and food security.
+I have mainly been focusing on theory in macro-ecology and network ecology (check out my [PhD dissertation](/docs/thesekc.pdf)) but I have also been working on various topics such as epidemics, forest dynamics, homogenization of fish communities, analysis of media coverage, meta-ecosystems and food security.
 I have been